Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 John Burwell Midday DJ in the first half of 1981.
 Previously worked as DJ/Production Director at WTMA.
 Left WCSC to go to seminary and enter full-time ministry.
 John is currently the head minister of Orangeburg's Church of the Redeemer.

 Ted Byrne DJ, play-by-play.
-Now working for Kirkman Broadcasting in Charleston.
+Last worked for Kirkman Broadcasting in Charleston.
+Deceased.

 C